Hemry81/GTASA-Remix/README.md

     **4**.
 In the mod's GitHub repository page top right corner click "Code" then "Open with GitHub Desktop".

     **5**.
-In Desktop, click "Clone" and select "Your Game Folder\rtx-remix" to clone the repository to.
+In GitHub Desktop, click "Clone" and select "Your Game Folder\rtx-remix" to clone the repository to.

     (If the rtx-remix folder do not exist, create it manually.)

     **6**.
 Wait for the cloning process to finish - this may take a few minutes for larger mods.
 - **Move File**: place the "rtx.conf" file from the "rtx-config" folder into your game folder.